DanCouper/ana/README.md

 ## UI

 ### Articles/Tutorials - UI

+[**The differences Between print design and web design**](http://www.nngroup.com/articles/differences-between-print-design-and-web-design/).
+Important to keep at the back of one's mind.
+It is too, too easy to fall into the trap of carefully laying out elements for a web design, applying beautiful typography to a static mockup in PS/Illustrator/InDesign, and to then have to compromise on every design decision due to the fact the web is not a picture to be printed out.

 [**First Principles of Interaction Design**](http://asktog.com/atc/principles-of-interaction-design/).
 Bruce Tognazzi's in-depth rundown of useful ID principles to adhere to.